 - Washington and Lee University, School of Law

 The Law School allocates places using a competitive selection process.
 It is primarily based on the results of Junior Freshman examinations.
 Applicant students are ranked in order of their JF results and offered the highest of their preference that is available to them.
 Language skills are also taken into consideration if required.
-Interviews are only organised for Indiana University, Bloomington to select the best candidate.
 Studying abroad is demanding and requires high levels of academic ability and dedication in order to adapt, succeed and reap the rewards.
-The allocation of places is strictly subject to the student attaining at least a II.I grade in their forthcoming Senior Freshman examinations.
+The allocation of places is strictly subject to the student attaining at least a II.II grade in their forthcoming Senior Freshman examinations.
+However, North American and Asian universities require students to obtain a II.1 in their JF and SF exams.

 Students should understand that they will need to work hard while abroad.
 Our partner universities have very high standards, and the results which students attain abroad, will, after conversion into Trinity grades by the Law School’s Court of Examiners, count for a significant proportion of each exchange student’s degree.